owlet42/kubeflow-docs/docs/user-guide/feast.rst

 Introduction
 ============

-**Feast** (Feature Store) is a customizable operational data system that re-uses existing infrastructure to manage and serve machine learning features to models.
+*Feast* (Feature Store) is a customizable operational data system that re-uses existing infrastructures to manage and serve machine learning (ML) features to models.

-* **Feature sharing and reuse**: Engineering features is one of the most time consuming activities in building an end-to-end ML system, yet many teams continue to develop features in silos.
+* *Feature sharing and reuse*: Feature engineering is one of the most time consuming activities in building an end-to-end ML system, yet many teams continue to develop features in silos.
 This leads to a high amount of re-development and duplication of work across teams and projects.

-* **Serving features at scale**: Models need data that can come from a variety of sources, including event streams, data lakes, warehouses, or notebooks.
-ML teams need to be able to store and serve all these data sources to their models in a performant and reliable way.
-The challenge is scalably producing massive datasets of features for model training, and providing access to real-time feature data at low latency and high throughput in serving.
+* *Serving features at scale*: Models need data from a variety of sources, including event streams, data lakes, warehouses, or notebooks.
+ML teams need to store and serve all these data for their models in a performant and reliable way.
+The challenge is to scalably produce massive datasets of features for model training, and provide access to real-time feature data at low latency and high throughput in serving.

-* **Consistency between training and serving**: The separation between data scientists and engineering teams often lead to the re-development of feature transformations when moving from training to online serving.
+* *Consistency between training and serving*: The separation between data scientists and engineering teams often lead to the re-development of feature transformations when moving from training to online serving.
 Inconsistencies that arise due to discrepancies between training and serving implementations frequently leads to a drop in model performance in production.

 .. image:: ../_static/user-guide-feast-introduction.jpg

-Feast helps ML platform teams with DevOps experience productionize real-time models.
+Feast helps ML teams with development and operations (DevOps) experience productionize real-time models.
 Feast can also help these teams build towards a feature platform that improves collaboration between engineers and data scientists.

-If you want to know the basic knowledges, such as a simple feature repo, please refer to `feast-quick-start <https://docs.feast.dev/getting-started/quickstart>`_.
+If you want to know the basic knowledges, such as simple feature repo, please refer to `feast-quick-start <https://docs.feast.dev/getting-started/quickstart>`_.
 For more detailed information about Feast, please refer to `Feast official website <https://docs.feast.dev/>`_, and to understand how it works, please refer to `its source code <https://github.com/feast-dev/feast>`_.

 Get started
 ===========

-In this tutorial, we'll use Feast to share features for training offline models, do online model inference for a ride-sharing driver satisfaction prediction model.
-We put data into S3 object (MinIO) for model training and store feature into S3 object to share for model inference later.
+In this section, you use Feast to share features for training offline models, do online model inference for a ride-sharing driver satisfaction prediction model.
+You put data into S3 object (MinIO) for model training and store feature into S3 object to share for model inference later.

 Grab the `code examples <https://github.com/feast-dev/feast-workshop/tree/main/module_0>`_ to learn how to use feast to help development.

-Here is the roadmap of the tutorial:
+Here is the roadmap:

 * Set up a feature repo using MinIO S3 bucket for registry.
 * Use the offline features to train model.
 * Make predictions using online features by SQLite.

-The following graph shows the **overall workflow**.
+The following graph shows the *overall workflow*.

 .. image:: ../_static/user-guide-feast-workflow.png